 One of the most beautiful qualities of true friendship is to understand and to be understood.

-Like many other areas of emotional wellness, what’s considered “healthy” can vary dramatically among cultures, families, and individuals.
+What’s considered “healthy” can vary dramatically among cultures, families, and individuals.
 As always, you should decide what makes the most sense for you.

 Friendships vary widely and look different for each one of us.